 Where it happens: Africa, parts of Asia, select parts of Latin America

-Doxycycline: Usually good for places like India and Bangladesh.
-Insanely cheap when purchased locally.
+Doxycycline: Usually good for places like India, Bangladesh, Madagascar.
+Insanely cheap when purchased locally and this is usually what we take when our research tells us it is effective in that country.
 Two things to note: doxycycline tends to make people more sun-sensitive.
 It can also conflict with some birth control pills.

-Malarone: We’re carrying it for an expected trip to Africa.
-It’s outrageously expensive, but its chemistry supposedly messes with your mind and body less than larium or mefloquin, the traditional malaria prophylactics used for Africa.
+Malarone: We've used this in certain areas of Africa that are Doxycycline resistant and have particularly strong strains of malaria.
+It’s outrageously expensive, but its chemistry messes with your mind and body less than larium or mefloquin, some of the other traditional malaria prophylactics used for Africa.

-Dengue fever?
-There is no prophylactic medicine for dengue.
+What about dengue fever?
+Unfortunately, there is no prophylactic medicine for dengue.
 The best thing you can do is avoid being bitten — particularly during the day, as dengue mosquitos are usually day-biters.
+And if you do think that you've come down with dengue, get yourself to a doctor or hospital as soon as possible.

-5. I'm going to puke on this bus/boat.
+5. Motion Sickness: I'm going to puke on this bus/boat.

 What it is: Motion sickness